Kinto/kinto/docs/rationale.rst

 Server applications built with *Cliquet* can store their data in several kinds of storage backends.
-Since backends are pluggable, and since *Kinto* is one of them, storing data «in the cloud» is built-in!
+Since backends are pluggable, and since *Kinto* is one of them, storing data «in the cloud» is built-in !
 In the long term, we envision a world where client and server applications are decorrelated from their data [#]_!

 Since the protocol is language independant and follows HTTP/REST principles,